chdsbd/kodiak/README.md

    via the [`ngrok` website](https://ngrok.com) so that your `ngrok` url for the webhook doesn't expire.

-   With can then run `ngrok` with the Kodiak's dev port provided.
+   With `ngrok` installed, we can run it with the Kodiak's dev port.

    ```
    ngrok http 8000